RRoggia/rroggia.github.io/reading-content/running-serverless.md

 ### Function configuration

-> With AWS Lambda in particular, events do not target a particular function. hey target a particular version of a function, or, more precisely, events are connected to a version of the function configuration.
+> With AWS Lambda in particular, events do not target a particular function.
+They target a particular version of a function, or, more precisely, events are connected to a version of the function configuration.

 > Function configuration describes all the properties of a runtime environment necessary to spin up a new container.
 >
-> * The runtime type and
+> * The runtime type and version
 > * How much memory and time the function can use
 > * The URL of the function code package
 > * The IAM role specifying what this function can access in AWS and who can call this function
 > * Error recovery, logging and environment parameters of the function

+> (About $LATEST Version) When we run `sam deploy`, Lambda only needs to update this conﬁguration; it does not really need to start up or stop any containers.

+### Versions and aliases

 > Published versions are read-only copies of function configurations, and they are not wiped out after a subsequent update.

+> An event source can request that a particular published function version handles its events.

 > Lambda allows us to declare configuration aliases, meaningful names pointing to a numerical version.
 For example, we can create an alias called live to represent a published configuration version, and set up all event sources to request that alias.
 After an application update, we do not need to rewire event sources.

+> When an AWS Serverless Function template includes the AutoPublishAlias property, SAM will automatically conﬁgure all event sources speciﬁed inside the resource to request that particular alias.

+> Unlike application hosts where rolling back to a previous version requires another deployment, switching back and forth between versions with Lambda can be almost instant.
+You can also use old published versions for as long as you want.

+### Gradual deployments

+> An alias always points to some numerical version, but it can point to more than one version at the same time.

+> Lambda supports automatic load balancing between versions assigned to the same alias, using a feature called routing conﬁguration.

+> SAM can automate two types of deployment preference: linear and canary.

+> Linear deployments work by incrementally moving trafﬁc during a period of time.

+> Canary deployments work in two steps.
+At the start of the deployment, CodeDeploy sets up routing so that the new version gets a speciﬁc percentage of requests.
+If there are no problems until the end of the deployment, the alias is completely assigned to the new version.

 # Part II - Working with AWS Services